How it works

 When a roll runs out, drop in a new one — standard 80mm thermal rolls, no ink, ever.
 The sticker-backed rolls that make the magic are four for $50 from me; plain receipt paper works in a pinch.

 A confused creature usually just needs a nap: unplug it, count to five, plug it back in.
 If your wifi changed, do the press-and-hold reset above and set it up fresh.
+The Help page decodes every color of the light — live and glowing — plus the whole long-hold countdown.
 And if it's truly under the weather, that's my department:

 Get in touch: hello@stickyfax.com.
 You'll get me, not a ticket queue.